-Saskatchewan is a Canadian province located on the borders of the USA in the couth, Alberta in the west, Northern Territories on the North and Manitoba on the east.
-Currently this province has population of over 1 million, which is expanding consistently due to influx of migrants from all over the world.
+Saskatchewan is a Canadian province located on the borders of the USA in the couth, Alberta in the west, Northern Territories on the North, and Manitoba on the east.
+Currently, this province has a population of over 1 million, which is expanding consistently due to the influx of migrants from all over the world.

 - Express Entry

 The scope of the schemes offered by this state

 The SINP is run every year, with minor modifications in the occupational lists.
 Through these routes, the provincial government: